Mia-code112233/mammogram-mass-detection/README.md

 # mammogram mass detection
 <div>
 This project focuses on detecting the mass for mammogram based on Mask RCNN models using part of CBIS-DDSM dataset.
 Considering the small size of dataset, we preprocess it carefully and generate clean data using opencv and scikit.
-Finally, we use Mask-RCNN pretrained on balloon dataset to train based on detectron2.😄
+Finally, we use Mask-RCNN pretrained on ImageNet dataset to train based on detectron2.😄
 </div>

 ## preprocess